Zxu49/walletlink-mobile-sdk/android/README.md

                 appLogoUrl // The logo url for showing on the wallet )
             ),
-        origin = origin // the url of dapp, should use same 'origin' field in one socket connection.
+        origin = origin // the url of dapp, should use the same 'origin' field in one socket connection.
     )
 ```